vippsas/webhooks-api/api-guide.md

 This applies to both new and previously created webhooks.

 The delivery order of failed webhook notifications is guaranteed in order.
-That means your server needs to accept the previous failed request(s) for the same webhook before the next event notifications can be sent.
+That means your server needs to accept all preceding requests for a given payment, before following notifications can be received.
+For example, if you reply with an HTTP status code 500 to an authorization notification, a new notification about the same payment being captured will not be sent unless you reply with a successful HTTP status code to one of the retry attempts.

 Any response with HTTP status code in range 4-5xx will result in a retry.
 Delay between retries will be progressively slower to not overwhelm receivers.